BUS452 Corruption - Incentives, Disclosure and Liability

 - debate the role and ethical responsibility of international players in corruption and anticorruption

 There will be one lecture a week in the period mid-January to mid-April, altogether 14 lectures.
-Four of these lectures will be case-based dilemma-training.
-In general, we place emphasis on 'active learning' and group dialogue.
+The contents of the course will be covered with short videos in addition to the lectures.

 Credit reduction due to overlap